 Just stop philosophizing and get to the truth

 3.Measure results and learn from that

 Functionality is ok, but design is a disaster? → Refine it and give the app an aesthetic appeal.

 80 users ask for dark UI? → Most likely dark UI is what you’ll have to consider.

 Just one user asks for a dark background? → You’d better wait for more requests like this.

 Here’s the one thing to clear up.
-It’s not about building every feature just because someone ‘won’t buy your app without THIS’.
+Learning from MVP marketing isn’t about building every feature just because someone ‘won’t buy your app without THIS’.
 Refine what 80% of users ask for.
 Crude, but very useful.

 As for the metrics to rely on, the answer is simple — it depends.
 It really depends on your business goals and the type of product you build – regardless of what you choose (sign-ups, reviews etc.), it should be comparative and understandable.
 And, yes, it’s just an MVP, so high numbers would happen somewhere else.

 If the idea fails (poor outcome plus zero or bad feedback), junk it.
 Or try pivot.
 Actually, there’s almost always something you can do until you succeed.
 And of course, as long as you have money in the bank:-)

 MVP is NOT the same as the Sims